grafana/snap-plugin-collector-kubestate/README.md

 ----------|-----------------------
 /grafanalabs/kubestate/deployment/[NAMESPACE]/[DEPLOYMENT]/metadata/generation | The desired generation sequence number for deployment.
 If a deployment succeeds should be the same as the observed generation.
 /grafanalabs/kubestate/deployment/[NAMESPACE]/[DEPLOYMENT]/status/observedgeneration | The generation sequence number after deployment.
+/grafanalabs/kubestate/deployment/[NAMESPACE]/[DEPLOYMENT]/status/targetedreplicas | Total number of non-terminated pods targeted by this deployment (their labels match the selector).
+/grafanalabs/kubestate/deployment/[NAMESPACE]/[DEPLOYMENT]/status/availablereplicas | Total number of available pods (ready for at least minReadySeconds) targeted by this deployment.
+/grafanalabs/kubestate/deployment/[NAMESPACE]/[DEPLOYMENT]/spec/desiredreplicas | Number of desired pods.

 ### Examples